 The Zerostat is a one-time purchase that can extend the life of your records.
 They’re well worth the investment up front – particularly if you live in a dry climate where the humidity is low.

-5. ProJect Vinyl Cleaner VC-S2 ALU
+5. ProJect Vinyl Record Cleaner – VC-E or VC-S2 ALU

 Ok, so record cleaning machines are expensive, there’s no two ways about it.
 But if you’re cleaning records in bulk, they’re indispensable.
-Cleaning vinyl records by hand

-6. Ultrasonic Cleaner
+6. Ultrasonic Record Cleaner

 A highly effective alternative to vacuum-based cleaners is an ultrasonic record cleaner.
 These devices aggravate a bath of distilled water using ultra-high frequency sound to produce lots of tiny cavitation bubbles, which go to work gently cleaning deep in the grooves.

 7. Spin Clean

 The unit requires no power; simply fill the record bath with distilled water, and apply the supplied alcohol-free record cleaning solution directly onto the pads.
 Three spins clockwise and then counter-clockwise is enough to allow the pads to do the heavy lifting, draining dirt and dust to the bottom of the distilled water bath.

-8. New Inner-Sleeves
+9. New Inner-Sleeves

 This step is particularly important if you’re cleaning used records, as you don’t want to recontaminate your freshly cleaned record with dirt from an old sleeve.
 We recommend the Invest In Vinyl Inner Record Sleeves.